costbio/analyze_consensusdock/README.md

 **Requirements**:
 - `pdbfixer` and `openmm` packages
-- Required structures list from step 4
+- Required structures list from step 3 or 4

-### 6. convert_pdb_to_pdbqt.py ⭐ **OPTIONAL BUT RECOMMENDED**
+### 7. convert_pdb_to_pdbqt.py
 Converts receptor PDB files to PDBQT format with parallel processing.
-This step is optional but highly recommended as it significantly speeds up docking by pre-converting files. **Uses fixed structures if available from step 5.**
+This step is optional but highly recommended as it significantly speeds up docking by pre-converting files.
+Uses fixed structures if available from step 6.

 **Features**:
 - **Parallel processing** with configurable thread count